 The MPH with Dental Emphasis degree program is comprised of a total of fifteen courses.
-The opportunity to continue with the MPH with Dental Emphasis degree program begins at the start of the third year of dental school.
-All courses outside of the five required certificate courses (10 additional courses) are the financial responsibility of the student.
+The opportunity to continue with the MPH with Dental Emphasis degree program can begin as early as the second year of dental school.
+All courses outside of the five required certificate courses for the DMD (10 additional courses) are the financial responsibility of the student.